Everything you need to know...

 Tony joined Sheffield Hallam in 2016 and is also a Practice Mentor for the Royal College of Arts

 You'll have opportunities to arrange single or multiple work placement/s in between your second and third years of the full course.
 Placements give you real-world experience to prepare you for your future career.
 Students have secured placements with companies such as YourStudio, Mynt Design and Fosters + Partners and have completed placements abroad in Dubai, Melbourne, LA and New Zealand.
-You may also be able to work or study abroad – with the possibility of funding (subject to the UK’s continued participation in the Erasmus+ programme following the Brexit transition period).
+You may also be able to work or study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing scheme.

 You'll engage in authentic work experiences each year, working with external partners and live briefs.
 You'll have the opportunity to work on socially-driven community and commercial briefs.
 Previously, students have designed and developed projects on homelessness, theatre, exhibitions, student accommodation and luxury spas, allowing them to make an active contribution to the industry and engage with current issues.